hfoffani/ds-capstone-survival-guide/README.md

 - Don't wait until the last moment to deploy your projects.
 If anything can go wrong, it will happened a day before deadline.
 Just ask anyone who finished this specialization.
 - Grading weeks tend to be quite intensive and you have to be prepared to deal with some unexpected issues.
 Long story short don't leave town.
 - Again, get started as early as possible.
 Unlike other previous courses in Data Science Specialization, Capstone is much more open-ended which requires more time to think, survey, trial and error.
 Even if you did pretty well on other 9 courses, it's still possible that you don't have a clue in the beginning.
+- Plan for extra time for optimization issues.
+There's many items that your app would need for improvement: accuracy, performance, memory footprint, etc.

 ## Slow or unreliable internet connections